 Overview

 PopMedNet administrators need to understand how to support PopMedNet (PMN) networks.
 This guide is intended to assist administrators in configuring new Groups, Organizations, Users, DataMarts, and Projects.
 Assuming administrators understand the major entities and relationships to each other within PMN (i.e. has read the PMN user guides), the most difficult part of creating new PMN entities is configuring access control for them.
 To assist this process we have created a starter PMN database that may be used for a new PMN instance.
 It contains a set of templates that may be referenced and copied when administrators are creating new entities.

+This guide references two configuration options:

+Centralized access control management: only system administrators are permitted to manage access controls, including approving users.
+This is the configuration option used in all HPHCI-administered networks.

+Decentralized access control management: system administrators manage network-wide access, but share project and organization-level access control management with project and organization administrators.

 Creating a new organization

 PMN may have one or more Organizations, each of which may have one or more Users and one or more DataMarts.
 There are two ways to create an organization.
 Copy the “Organization Template” or click on the Add button the Network/Organizations list.
 The template has a set of preconfigured security groups that can be used to assign to users.
 The security groups are listed under the Security Groups section below.
-If the organization is created by clicking the Add button, the template can be used to configure the organization’s security groups and access controls.
+If the organization is created by clicking the Add button, the template can be used as a reference to configure the organization’s security groups and access controls.

-NOTE: When creating a new organization, the administrator must add organization’s Administrator and Everyone security groups to the Global Permissions panel under the Network/Access Control page.
-See the section on security groups for a description of these groups and how they are configured in the Global Permissions panel.

 Organization Information Data

 Enter the name and acronym, used as a short name in some displays, for the organization.
-An organization can have one or more sub-organizations, if so click the Parent link and select the parent organization.
-All the other information and metadata fields within the organization can be entered by the organization administrator.
+Organizations may be configured as parents and children.
+If the organization is a child, click the Parent link and select the parent organization.
+All other information and metadata fields within the organization, including registries and research data sets, may be entered by the organization administrator.

-Organization Registries and Research Data Sets

-An organization may participate in zero, one, or more Registries.
-To create a new registry, the administrator can click the New button and configure the registry entry.
-This automatically adds them to it.
-To add or remove the organization to an existing registry, the organization administrator can click the Add or Remove button.

 Organization Provider Connection

 The provider connection panel is used to connect an instance of the web based DataMart client to the portal to administer the organization’s DataMarts.
 Additionally, one organization within the physical PMN network instance must be designated as the network owner.
-For the HDC network, this role will be the Operations Center organization.
+This role will be held by the Operations Center organization on each network.

 Organization Access Control